ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 #### `feeRecipient`

-With this enabled, your validators can specify their addresses to collect fees.
-They need to update their AvalancheGo [chain config](../nodes/maintain/chain-config-flags.md#c-chain-configs) with the following:
+With `allowFeeRecipients` enabled, your validators can specify their addresses to collect fees.
+They need to update their EVM   [chain config](#feerecipient-1) with the following to specify where the fee should be sent to.

 ```json
 {